 If the Unit Supervisors are unable to address your question or concern, the Branch Managers are available to assist in any way possible.

 Kathleen Kallaher Schmidt has served DPA as the Appeals Branch Manager since June 2007.
 A graduate of Vanderbilt University, and the University of Kentucky School of Law, Ms. Schmidt began her career at DPA as an intern in 1981 and as an attorney in 1983.
 She practiced in the Appeals Branch and became Assistant Director of the Capital Resource Center in 1989.
 She left DPA in 1992 to practice law with her husband at Schmidt and Etherton Law Office in Shepherdsville, KY, and returned to DPA in 2007.
 Ms. Schmidt has argued before both Kentucky appellate courts as well as the Court of Appeals for the Sixth Circuit.
 She is the 2009 recipient of the Professionalism and Excellence Award, given annually by the Kentucky Bar Association.

-Margaret Ivie, Post Conviction Branch Manager
+Vacant, Post Conviction Branch Manager

 Unit Supervisors manage all employees within their Unit.
 While serving as a Supervisor, they also maintain a caseload where they directly represent clients throughout the Commonwealth.
 If you have an issue or question regarding an individual office, the Unit Supervisor is happy to assist.